CrashingGuru/FGAN-Build-a-thon/README.md

-# Students-mentoring-2022
+# Build-a-thon-2022
-This repo includes all material for students for mentoring projects in 2022
+This repo includes all material for ITU-T FG AN Build-a-thon in 2022